 Published in May 2021 by Pavilion (Liverpool University Press).

-Poems from the book can be read online in Poetry Magazine, The Times Literary Supplement, and The Poetry Review.
+Poems from the book can be read online in Poetry Magazine, The Times Literary Supplement, The New Republic, and The Poetry Review.

 More about the book can be found here.
 Available in the UK, in the US, in Norway, in Germany, and in NZ.